johnnyzhz/isdsa-conference/README.md

-# Hugo conference
+# ISDSA conference

-Hugo conference is a theme for conferences/events based on the original [conf-boilerplate theme](https://github.com/braziljs/conf-boilerplate/) by [BrazilJS Foundation](http://braziljs.org/) and his many contributors.
+ISDSA conference is a theme for conferences/events based on the Hugo conference https://github.com/jweslley/hugo-conference themes/hugo-conference.
+It is used by https://meeting.isdsa.org

 ## Building my conference site from scratch